ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 # Section 2: Chocolatey facts and configurations

-Even though the `win_chocolatey` module is what actually is used to manage packages with Chocolatey, it is not the only Chocolatey module available in Ansible, there are other modules to help you manage and configure Chocolatey on your Windows targets.
+Even though the `win_chocolatey` module is what actually is used to manage packages with Chocolatey, it is not the only Chocolatey module available in the `chocolatey.chocolatey` Ansible collection, there are other modules to help you manage and configure Chocolatey on your Windows targets.
 In this exercise we will take a look at two of them: `win_chocolatey_facts` and `win_chocolatey_config`

 ## Step 1 - Gathering Chocolatey facts